DAWN: Dynamic Adversarial Watermarking of Neural Networks: Protecting against model extraction attacks

 \subsection{Resilience to distributed extraction attack}

 Distributing a model extraction attack across several \client{s} means several adversaries $\mathcal{A}_i$ query a subset $D_{\mathcal{A}_i}$ from the whole set $D_{\mathcal{A}}$ used to train the surrogate model $F_\mathcal{A}$.
 Recall that \ourname is a deterministic mechanism Sect.~\ref{sec:wm-generation}.
 The watermarking $W_\mathcal{V}$ and backdoor $B_\mathcal{V}$ functions are deterministic and specific to $F_\mathcal{V}$.
 Their results only depend on the input queried to $F_\mathcal{V}$.
 The responses to $D_\mathcal{A}$, and its corresponding trigger set, remain the same regardless of which client(s) query the prediction API.
 Thus, $D_\mathcal{A}$ is labeled in the same manner and it includes the same trigger set $T_\mathcal{A}$ whether it is queried by one or by multiple \client{s}.
 Thus, the watermark in $F_\mathcal{A}$ trained using $D_\mathcal{A}$ will remain indistinguishable~\ref{req:indifferentiability} and unremovable~\ref{req:unremovability} even if multiple clients collude.
-Thus, the watermark remains indistinguishable despite collusion~\ref{req:indifferentiability}.

 Note that in the case of colluding clients, each adversary $\mathcal{A}_i$ has a subset $T_{\mathcal{A}_i}$ of the whole trigger set $T_\mathcal{A}$.
 When verifying ownership, the judge \judge will have several successful watermark verifications $L(T_{\mathcal{A}_i},B_\mathcal{V}(T_{\mathcal{A}_i}),F_\mathcal{A}) < e$: one for each adversary $\mathcal{A}_i$ who colluded to build the surrogate model $F_\mathcal{A}$.
 The verification of each sub-watermark $(T_{\mathcal{A}_i},B_\mathcal{V}(T_{\mathcal{A}_i}))$ has the same expectation for success as the verification of the whole watermark $(T_\mathcal{A},B_\mathcal{V}(T_\mathcal{A}))$. \judge will conclude that each \client $i$ whose watermark is successfully verified is a perpetrator of the distributed extraction attack used to build the surrogate model $F_\mathcal{A}$.
 Linkability~\ref{req:linkability} remains valid in case of collusion.